台湾大学入学考试中心

 (C) The time and distance, as a matter of fact, influence the letter-writer.

-(D) I can zap a message to Kenya whenever I want to, and it gets there almost in a second.
+(D) I can zap a message to

 (E) I will also take more care with my style, trying to write in a way that is interesting and worth reading.